-Both of areas a short drive from Colorado Springs and the surrounding areas.
+Both areas are a short drive from Colorado Springs and the surrounding areas.
 Once there, it’s like you are in a completely different environment.
-Yes, maybe it is a little too much of that old-time, fairy tale mountain town feel but isn’t that why many of us initially moved here?
+Yes, maybe it is a little too much of that old-time, fairy-tale mountain town feel but isn’t that why many of us initially moved here?

-Food – Further up Ute Pass into the storybook town of Green Mountain Falls is the classic breakfast restaurant “The Pantry.”
+Further up Ute Pass into the storybook town of Green Mountain Falls is the classic breakfast restaurant “The Pantry.”
 This place started as a Bakery back in the early 1950s.
-The Pantry added indoor dining in the 1970s and finally added their incredible creekside patio in 2005.
-The menu offers serious breakfast eats including cinnamon roll french toast, Biscuits & Gravy, Pantry Style as well as classics like build your own omelets and pancakes.
+The Pantry added indoor dining in the 1970s and finally added its incredible creekside patio in 2005.
+The menu offers serious breakfast eats including cinnamon roll french toast, Biscuits & Gravy, Pantry Style as well as classics like build-your-own omelets and pancakes.